The 30 Secrets a Plumber Won’t Tell You

 Find a Licensed Plumber

-Shiny new tools aren't always indicative of a plumber's level of experience or competency.
+You might have heard to check out a contractor’s tools to judge how experienced he or she is.
+But this is an old myth, shiny new tools aren’t always indicative of a plumber’s lack of experience or competency.
 New tools can just mean a plumber needed a new tool.
-View the 20 things DIYers should always buy at Harbor Freight.

 Where to Find Your Ring